ShahedNoor/FBMailHack/README.md

-<h1 align="center">BVAI v1.0</h1>
+<h1 align="center">SVAI v1.0</h1>
 <p align="center">
       A new facebook account cracker tool for termux users
 </p>

 ## 馃攳 ***About FBMailHack***:

-BVAI is a python based script.
+SVAI is a python based script.
 You can use this tool for crack facebook users EMAIL passwords.
 This tool works on both rooted Android device and Non-rooted Android device.

 ## All commands for install this tool
 $ pkg update && pkg upgrade